VUIIS/vuiis-cci-info/README.md

-# VUIIS Center for Computational Imaging
+# WORK IN PROGRESS — VUIIS Center for Computational Imaging

-# WORK IN PROGRESS

 [VUIIS CCI XNAT](https://xnat4.vandyxnat.org/xnat/) is operated by the VUIIS Center for Computational Imaging (VUIIS CCI) as part of the Human Imaging Core.
 The CCI is directed by [Baxter Rogers](https://vuiis.vumc.org/bio/baxter.rogers).